NOMINATING PROCEDURES FOR FACULTY DISTINGUISHED TEACHING AWARDS

 - Nomination cover page.

 - A one or two-page reflective statement by the nominee on their teaching and learning philosophy, practices, and objectives and how these have evolved over time.
 This could include documentation of and reflection on teaching-related training, approaches to assessment, development as a teacher, and the creation of an inclusive and equitable classroom climate.
-For the UW System department/program award, this statement should describe department-level teaching innovations.

 - Letters of support.
 Letter writers should describe specific examples: